 Jim and Ira had opened the traps the previous afternoon.
 The night was dry, so we find just one salamander in the six buckets.
 But he’s a mighty special one—a four-toed salamander, with a state natural heritage ranking of S2, meaning he’s rare in Vermont.
 This particular one is also tailless.
 Turns out that the tail of a four-toed is weakly attached—you can see a constriction spot at the break-off site, topped by a thin black line on the belly.
 Jim calls it the “tear-here” line.
 He says that, when facing a predator, the four-toed will actually raise its tail as an offering.
 Better to lose your tail than your head, right?
-Especially when you have the remarkable ability to grow another tail.
+Especially when you can grow another tail.
 How utterly cool is that?

 We set the stubby salamander in the humus nearby, clean and seal the pitfall traps, and turn to the wetland.
 The day before, Jim and Ira had laid several minnow traps in the wetland.
 Today, Jim checks the first trap while we all watch and learn, then we head out in our study groups to survey the rest.
 Hauling ours in by its thin green cord, I meet a gleaming heap of eastern newts and year-old green frog tadpoles.
 We draw the salamanders out one-by-one, note their sex on the data sheet, and drop them into the water.
 (If you’re wondering how to sex a newt, you’ll just have to sign up for Jim’s next workshop.)

-So, here’s what this day in the woods makes obvious: To be a good neighbor to amphibians, leave big logs in the forest, and big undisturbed buffers around vernal pools, streams, and wetlands.
+To be a good neighbor to amphibians, leave big logs in the forest, and big undisturbed buffers around vernal pools, streams, and wetlands.
 If the forest doesn’t have big logs, then create them.
 Fell trees—at least 16 inches in diameter and leave the logs to do all the essential things logs do in the forest community—including sheltering salamanders.
 The more the merrier, but a minimum of four per acre.

 As we stroll back to our cars in the late afternoon, we meet up with Ian Worley, whose land we’re walking through.
 A beloved professor of botany and environmental studies at the University of Vermont, Ian helped create UVM’s Environmental Program in 1972 and served as its director from 1994 to 2008.
 Jim introduces him with highlights of his many accomplishments, but Ian focuses on his current passion—being a keen observer of his home place.
 If you drove past this land, he says, it wouldn’t strike you as anything special.
 And yet, he’s seen (if I remember correctly) 162 species of birds here.
 I think his take-home message could be distilled to this simple encouragement: Pay attention to the remarkable beauty and diversity and wonder of your own backyard, your own home place.
 It’s all right there.